-Is Share Tokenization only possible in Switzerland or will other countries start exploring this option, too?
+Is the Tokenization of Shares only possible in Switzerland or will other countries start exploring this option, too?

 The methodology and offering suggested by LEXR and Alethena is currently only employable in Switzerland, however research is being conducted on its application in other jurisdictions.

-Which blockchain is used by LEXR & Alethena for the Share Tokenization?
+Which blockchain is used by LEXR & Alethena for the Tokenization of Shares?